corvostore/corvostore.github.io/index.md

  - Must meet performance criteria: O(1) lookup, insertion, and deletion,
  - Must be able to flush data when maximum allowed memory is reached.

 A dictionary is a data structure with key and value space, where each key is a unique string that maps to a value.
-Redis allows for a variety of data types as values, of which we implemented five: string, hash, list, set, and sorted set.
-Our store also had to meet Redis’ big O performance criteria, that is, it had to manage constant time lookup, insertion, and deletion.
+Redis allows for a variety of data types as values, of which we implemented five: String, Hash, List, Set, and Sorted Set.
+Our store also had to meet Redis’s big-O performance criteria, that is, it had to manage constant time lookup, insertion, and deletion.
 Finally, like Redis, our store had to implement an eviction policy, an algorithm for flushing data when we reached our max allowed memory.
 We chose to adopt the [Least-Recently-Used eviction policy](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_(LRU)) because of its centrality to Redis’s most common use case: that of LRU cache.

 LRU works by maintaining data on the last time that each key in the store was “touched”, where a touch means insertion, update or read.
 When an insertion or update causes the max memory allocation for the store to be reached, the store performs one or more LRU deletions until the store has enough space to accommodate the changes.
 An LRU deletion is the removal of the least-recently-touched key-value pair.

-Our implementation satisfies all of the constraints: a hash table in conjunction with a doubly linked list.
+Our final implementation satisfies all of the constraints: a hash table in conjunction with a doubly linked list.
 In this implementation, all of the keys are held in the hash table, thereby satisfying the constant time uniqueness constraint.
 Each of the values associated with the keys holds a reference that points to a node in the doubly linked list.
 Since a doubly-linked list allows us to move a node from any position in the list to the tail in constant time, we can now touch all of the keys in constant time.
 Here is a representation of our data structure we use for our store with LRU eviction:

 <img src="./images/lru.png">